Baguette Cut Diamond: All Things You Need To know

 The baguette cut diamond is an oblong and slender diamond with particularly 14 iterative columns.
 This gem has its roots placed in the ‘step-cut’ lineage which tends to have a unique square-shaped parallel facet arrangement.
-Unlike the other members of this hierarchy such as the Asscher cuts that have X shaped facets, baguettes have straight or tapered edges.
+Unlike the other members of this hierarchy such as the Asscher cuts that have X-shaped facets, baguettes have straight or tapered edges.

-The baguette is a type of an accent diamond that when paired with relatively larger diamonds helps in enhancing their magnificence.
+The baguette is a type of accent diamond that when paired with relatively larger diamonds helps in enhancing their magnificence.
 A somewhat similar effect as that of melee diamonds; beautification of the main stone by the presence of the side stones.
 On account of their length, they can easily fit into even the tiniest of bands.
-These stones have a peculiar yet important function in wedding rings as they can be put together with round brilliant cuts and enhance its radiant shimmer.
+These stones have a peculiar yet important function in wedding rings as they can be put together with round brilliant cuts and enhance their radiant shimmer.

 History of the Baguette Diamond

 The term ‘baguette’ means a loaf of bread in French to which the diamond’s name can be attributed pertaining to its length.
 The discovery of this cut dates back over a hundred years during the Art Deco and Art Nouveau era.
 The Art Deco jewelry marks contrasting structural variations using baguette diamonds in various colors.